barboosa/.dotfiles/README.md

 # Dotfiles Management Repo

-To check what will happen before running it.
+To check what will happen before running it:
 ´´´
 stow -nvt *
+´´´

+To run it after checking it use:
+´´´
+stow -vt *
 ´´´